We are Dry July NZ Trust.

 If you have difficulty in doing this, you should contact us for help by emailing us at [email protected].

-You have a right to seek access to the personal information we hold about you.
-In order to do this, please email us at [email protected] or call +61 2 9247 6691.
+You have a right to request access to (and/or correction of) the personal information we hold about you.
+In order to do this, please email us at [email protected] or call 1300 DRY JULY.

 If you have any queries about our privacy practices or would like to make a complaint, then please contact us using the details above.
-We will endeavour to respond to all requests and complaints within 30 days.
-If we do not resolve a complaint to your satisfaction, then we would be happy to provide you with details of the regulator to which you can direct your complaint.
+We take all complaints seriously, and will respond to your complaint within a reasonable period.
+If we do not resolve a complaint to your satisfaction, then you may take your complaint to the Office of the New Zealand Privacy Commissioner.